Bucks take G League Ignite wing MarJon Beauchamp at No. 24 - WHIZ News

 Bucks assistant general manager Milt Newton said Beauchamp even was homeless at one point.

-The Bucks believe the hard road he took to the NBA will help the 6-foot-6 wing thrive now that he’s finally made it as the 24th overall pick in the draft Thursday night.
+The Bucks believe the hard road he took to the NBA will help the 6-foot-6 wing thrive now that he’s finally made it as the 24th overall pick in the draft.

+“I love the kind of the grittiness and the adversity that is part of his background and part of who he is, and his happiness and heart and spirit that he has in spite of all of it and kind of working with it,” general manager Jon Horst said.
+“I think it’s kind of made him who he is today.”

+As he heard his name get called Thursday, Beauchamp couldn’t help but think back to all the obstacles he faced along the way.
+He fought back tears on the way to the stage.

 “What it tells us is he’s a fighter,” Newton said.
 “It doesn’t matter if he gets knocked down, i.e. maybe not playing as much as he thinks he’s going to play, or not doing as well initially.
 He’s going to continue to get in the gym every day and compete and work hard.”

-Beauchamp’s long road to Milwaukee has he first-round draft pick savoring the opportunity to play alongside two-time Giannis Antetokounmpo on a team that’s just a year removed from a title.

-It’s not just Beauchamp’s intangibles that had the Bucks insisting they never expected him to still be around at No. 24.
+It’s not just Beauchamp’s intangibles that had the Bucks insisting they didn’t expect him to still be around at No. 24.
 They also love his athleticism and his ability to defend multiple positions with his 7-foot-1 wingspan.

-“We were desperately trying to move up to make sure that we could get an arrangement where we could get him, but he was there,” Newton said.
-“And we’re happy with that selection.”

-Assuming Beauchamp stays with the Bucks, it would mark the first time the Bucks have made an opening-round pick that they’ve kept beyond draft night since taking Donte DiVincenzo out of Villanova with the 17th overall selection in 2018.

 Milwaukee hasn’t made much use of the draft lately as it has focused on acquiring veterans to support two-time MVP Giannis Antetokounmpo, the 15th overall selection in 2013.

-The Bucks’ playoff roster included only two other players they drafted: 2020 second-round pick Jordan Nwora from Louisville and 2021 selection Sandro Mamukelashvili from Seton Hall.
+The Bucks’ playoff roster included only two other players they drafted: 2020 second-round pick Jordan Nwora and 2021 selection Sandro Mamukelashvili.

 The Bucks also have limited first-round opportunities in future years because they’ve used much of their draft capital to obtain established players.